harrisosserman/harrisosserman.github.io/_posts/2021-02-12-getting-into-techstars.md

 At 4:16 PM that day, I got this email from Taylor:
 >Harris, when you have a moment, can you give me a call?

 When I called, he started off with all the reasons why Talk Hiring is great.
-I was waiting for him to say "but we have decided to put you on the waitlist" or "but we have declined you a spot in this year's cohort."
+I was waiting for him to say "but we have decided to put you on the waitlist" or "but the process was extremely competitive, and we have declined you a spot in this year's cohort."
 Instead, I never got the "but" and am so grateful :)